RFD 053: Auto-Refresh Conversation Titles

 The TitleRefreshTask is spawned in query.rs, alongside the existing first-turn title spawn.
 This restricts title refresh to jp query — the only command with a meaningful conversation lifetime and where an LLM call is already expected.
 Short-lived commands (conversation ls, conversation edit, etc.) do not trigger it.

-The existing first-turn title spawn in query.rs is updated to set title_generated_at_turn = Some(1), so all new conversations have a baseline and become eligible for future auto-refresh.
+The existing first-turn title spawn in query.rs is updated to set title_generated_at_turn = Some(1) once the title write completes, so all new conversations have a baseline and become eligible for future auto-refresh.

 Drawbacks